-- Eligibility Not need-based - Amount The amounts are the same as the Federal Subsidized Loan.
+- Eligibility Not need-based; based on independent status, dependent student who is not eligible for a Federal Subsidized Loan, or dependent student whose parent was denied for a PLUS Loan. - Amount The amounts are the same as the Federal Subsidized Loan.
 Additional amounts are available for independent students:

 Class Amount

-Freshmen/Sophomore . \$4,000
+Freshmen/Sophomore \$4,000

-Junior/Senior . \$5,000
+Junior/Senior \$5,000